csae1152/JavaForHighThroughput/README.md

 Architecting or modeling deployments in chopped-up large instance pools, even though it leads to a horrible operations monitoring and management situation.
 Tuning and re-tuning the JVM configuration, or even the application, to "avoid" (meaning postpone) the worst-case scenario of a stop-the-world compaction pause.
 The most that developers can hope for is that when a pause happens, it won't be during a peak load time.
 This is what I call a Don Quixote task, of chasing an impossible goal.

+JAVA 8 Memory layout:

+Important: PermGem is replaced with Metaspace.